Introduction to Microsoft Access ODBC Connection

 Microsoft Access is known for its flexibility, ease of use, and ability to integrate with other Microsoft Office tools.
 It’s ideal for small to medium-sized businesses or individuals looking to manage data without needing a full-blown database administrator.

-The Role of ODBC in Microsoft Access
+The Role of Microsoft Access ODBC

 Connecting Microsoft Access to External Databases